DRH22A/COP4610_Project_2_Group_1/README.md

 ## Meetings
-There were no meetings.
-Everything was discussed through email.
+There were no formal meetings but constant communication through email.
 We will have a meeting the days before our presentation so we are ready.

 ## Bugs
-- **Bug 1**: This is bug 1.
-- **Bug 2**: This is bug 2.
-- **Bug 3**: This is bug 3.
+N/A

 ## Considerations